bouvet/nord-juice-shop/README.md

 # Shut down the cluster and remove the AKS resource as well as the resource group and key vault.
 ./manage-azure-deployment.sh wipe-all

-# Run post-deployment configurations.
-Must be run after running `manage-multijuicer.sh up` to configure the DNS record and more.
+# Write the secrets to the Azure Keyvault
-./manage-azure-deployment.sh config
+./manage-azure-deployment.sh write-secrets

 # Retrieve the password for the admin-user in the MultiJuicer instance
 ./manage-azure-deployment.sh password